 Karen obtained her law degree from the University of British Columbia in 2002 and was called to the Bar in 2004.
 She is a member of two Law Societies (British Columbia and the Yukon) and was previously a member of the Northwest Territories Bar.
-Karen’s undergraduate studies included Political Science and English Literature, with an emphasis on Indigenous Issues and Human Rights.
+Karen’s undergraduate studies included Political Science and English Literature, with an emphasis on Indigenous Issues, Post-Colonial Literature and Human Rights.

 As a youth, Karen attended the British Columbia Youth Parliament where she honed her research and public speaking skills.
 Karen also gained an appreciation for discipline, team work and perseverance through being a member of the Pegasus 111 Air Cadet Squadron.
 This training prepared Karen well for a summer with the HMCS Discovery where she attained the Top Overall Rating award for outstanding leadership.

-Karen’s home community is Fort McPherson located on the Peel River in Canada’s Western Arctic.
-As a child, Karen spent summers in Fort McPherson where her grandmother and extended family taught her traditional harvesting skills, a respect for the land, and a respect for the knowledge and wisdom of her Elders.
+Karen’s home community is Tetlit-Zheh (Fort McPherson) located on the Peel River in Canada’s Western Arctic.
+As a child, Karen spent summers in Tetlit-Zheh where her grandmother and extended family taught her traditional harvesting skills, a respect for the land, and a respect for the knowledge and wisdom of her Elders.
 Karen’s family still actively harvests traditional foods (caribou, moose, fish and berries) and medicines throughout the Yukon and Northwest Territories.

 Respect, Diversity & Inclusion